PipeShared/PipeShared-Tauri/README.md

-# ClipboardShared of Tauri + Vue 3
+# ClipboardShared for Windows and Mac.